 Architectural Review, Artsy, artnet News, frieze, Elephant, Metropolis, VICE, and Wallpaper.

-Her research interests include the crossover of high art and pop culture, mysticism and technology, spirituality and late capitalism, among other apparent contradictions.
+Her writing follows the connecting threads of high art and pop culture, mysticism and technology, spirituality and late capitalism, among other apparent contradictions.
 She uses her training as a social anthropologist to dig into subcultural movements occuring online and away from the screen to better understand the direction that contemporary art and architecture (and their dissidents) are moving.

-She graduated with degrees in social anthropoloy and contemporary art practice University of Chicago and has since worked in publishing houses, artist collectives, galleries, and institutions in the US, the UK, and Europe, including Log in New York and the Agora Collective in Berlin.
+She earned dual BA degrees in anthropology and fine art from the University of Chicago and has since worked in publishing houses, artist collectives, galleries, and institutions in the US, the UK, and Europe, including Log in New York and the Agora Collective in Berlin.
 She is currently a staff writer and editor for Elephant Magazine.

 For commissions and collaborations, please get in touch.